TITLE 26: ELECTIONS

 i) The political committee is, by the terms of its Form D-1 Statement of Organization, organized to support or oppose a candidate or a public question on the ballot at the next election; or

-ii) The political committee makes expenditures in excess of $500, including expenditures for in-kind contributions and electioneering communications, on behalf of or in opposition to any candidate or public question on the ballot at an election.
+ii) The political committee makes expenditures in excess of $500, including expenditures for in-kind contributions and electioneering communications, or for independent expenditures, made on behalf of or in opposition to any candidate or public question on the ballot at an election.

 B) All other A-1 reports must be filed within 5 business days after receipt.

-e) A committee that, having determined that it will not participate in an election, subsequently makes an expenditure in excess of $500 or expends or has expended an aggregate amount in excess of $500 on behalf of or in opposition to a candidate or candidates or on behalf of a question or questions of public policy that will appear on the ballot at the next election shall, beginning with the date of that expenditure, report contributions of $1,000 or more received, as defined in Section 9-10(d) of the Election Code, by the chairman, treasurer or candidate, within 30 days prior to the election, within 2 business days after receipt by that person.
+e) A committee that, having determined that it will not participate in an election, subsequently makes an expenditure or an independent expenditure in excess of $500 or expends or has expended an aggregate amount in excess of $500 on behalf of or in opposition to a candidate or candidates or on behalf of a question or questions of public policy that will appear on the ballot at the next election shall, beginning with the date of that expenditure, report contributions of $1,000 or more received, as defined in Code Section 9-10(d), within 30 days prior to the election, within 2 business days after receipt by that person.

-f) The authorization of persons to collect contributions on behalf of a political committee (see Section 9-6(a) of the Election Code) shall be in writing; shall state that the person is empowered to accept contributions on behalf of the committee; and shall include the signature of the officer or candidate granting the authorization.
+f) The authorization of persons to collect contributions on behalf of a political committee (see Code Section 9-6(a)) shall be in writing; shall state that the person is empowered to accept contributions on behalf of the committee; and shall include the signature of the officer or candidate granting the authorization.
 The authorization shall be provided to the person prior to acceptance of any contributions on behalf of the committee.

 g) Pursuant to Code Section 9-11(f), a political committee is required to provide a description of the amended information on each amended quarterly report.
 The description must be sufficiently specific to alert a reasonable person as to what has been amended, but does not have to individually address each item that has been amended, added or deleted.